ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

-Now that we have a basic understanding of the layout of an Ionic 2 app, let's walk through the process of creating and navigating to views, also known as "pages" in our app.
+Now that we have a basic understanding of the layout of an Ionic 2 app, let's walk through the process of creating and navigating to pages in our app.

 Taking a look at `app/app.html`, we see this line near the bottom: